zyyyme/factorial-date/readme.md

 Date does not match pattern DD/MM/YYYY.
 Try again.
 ```

-After entering correct date, factorial of sum of all numbers in date will be calculated and printed out:
+After entering correct date, factorial of sum of all digits in date will be calculated and printed out:

 ```
 Enter date: 19/08/2021
-Factorial of all numbers in date: 23! = 25852016738884976640000
+Factorial of all digits in date: 23! = 25852016738884976640000
 ```

 ## Contributions